krimple/springone2gx-addons-presentation/addon-command-annotations/slides.md

 !SLIDE

-# Converting from text to an object of type `CloudUri`
+# Converting from text to an object of type `CloudUri` #

     @@@java
     public CloudUri convertFromText(
-            final String value,
-            final Class<?> requiredType,
+            final String value,            // from command line final Class<?> requiredType,   // from supports
-            final String optionContext) {
+            final String optionContext) {  // additional info from add-on

       if (StringUtils.isBlank(value)) {
           return null;
       }

       return new CloudUri(value);
     }